IBM-Swift/Kitura-HelloWorld-iOS/README.md

 **We tested working with curl 7.43.0 version.**

 # Build the project in Xcode
-1. Type `make` in the terminal, an Xcode instance with a workspace will be opened.
+1. Type `make openXcode` in the terminal, an Xcode instance with a workspace will be opened.
 The workspace will contain both the client-side and the server-side parts as projects.
-You should rerun `make` any time you change the structure of `ServerSide`  - add a file or add a dependency.
+You should rerun `make openXcode` any time you change the structure of `ServerSide`  - add a file or add a dependency.
 2. In the opened Xcode workspace, you can edit the code, both the client-side and server-side parts, debug and run the client-side iOS app (`ClientSide`) with the server side embedded in it.

 You will see the URL of your Kitura/iOS server in the start screen of the app.
 Start the server by flipping the switch "STOPPED" on.
 Use another device (any OS) on the same Wi-Fi network.
 Point a browser in the other device to the displayed URL, you should get "Hello World!" message with a timestamp as a response.
 Alternatively, use the QR code displayed beside the URL of the server.